Fintan-contents/working-agreements/en/README.md

 * Always respond
 * Keep an eye on chats at all times
 * Speak calmly without raising your voice
-* Do not go with “In Progress” tasks remaining.
+* Do not go home with “In Progress” tasks remaining.
 Return unfinished tasks to “New”.
 * Always set an expected number of hours for a task
 * Always record working time when closing a task
 * Merge during the same day.
 If you are working overtime when the reviewer is not there, request a code review and merge first thing in the morning.